pvn25/CategDupsRepo/README.md

 ## Our Labeled Datasets

-Please see `Our Labeled Data` to see the sub-directory organization.
+Please see `Our Labeled Data\` directory to see the sub-directory organization.

 ## Downstream Benchmark Suite